nehcgnak/CrackingMachineLearningInterview/README.md

         making the model reliable by increasing its generalization

 #### What is correlation?
 And covariance?
-        “Covariance” indicates the direction of the linear relationship between variables.
+        "Covariance" indicates the direction of the linear relationship between variables.
-        “Correlation” on the other hand measures both the strength and direction of the linear relationship between two variables.
+        "Correlation" on the other hand measures both the strength and direction of the linear relationship between two variables.

         When comparing data samples from different populations, covariance is used to determine how much two random variables vary together, whereas correlation is used to determine when a change in one variable can result in a change in another.
         Both covariance and correlation measure linear relationships between variables.
 ![](https://miro.medium.com/max/716/1*T52-LSuLQyq-6I2c1lkj-A.png)

-#### What is anova?
-When to use Anova?
+#### What is ANOVA?
+When to use ANOVA?
         Analysis of variance (ANOVA) is a collection of statistical models and their associated estimation procedures (such as the "variation" among and between groups) used to analyze the differences among group means in a sample.